multimediaeval/2020-Flood-Related-Multimedia-Task/README.md

 * **31 July 2020:** The development set is now available to download.
 * **14 October 2020:** The task schedule has been updated.
 * **19 October 2020:** The test set is now available to download.
+* **17 December 2020:** The final version of the test set and the respective ground truth is now available to download.

 ## Task Schedule
 * 31 July: Development set release